pigozzif/Algorithmic_Design_2018-2019_Homeworks/README.md

 Degree: Data Science and Scientific Computing (DSSC)

 Detailed information about the completion of each assignment can be found in the individual folders.
 The code has been well commented.
+All the makefiles of this repository include the `make clean` rule to remove all the executables that have been produced.